 CONTACT DETAILS

-If you have any questions about this privacy notice or the information we hold about you, please contact: Richard Khaldi, Chambers Director, Maitland Chambers, 7 Stone Buildings, Lincoln’s Inn, London WC2A 3SZ, or by email to rkhaldi@maitlandchambers.com.
+If you have any questions about this privacy notice or the information we hold about you, please contact: John Wiggs, Director of Clerking, Maitland Chambers, 7 Stone Buildings, Lincoln’s Inn, London WC2A 3SZ, or by email to jwiggs@maitlandchambers.com.
 If your question relates to a specific barrister, please refer explicitly to the barrister’s name when contacting us.